 Lord, help me to lean not on my own understanding.

-Proverbs 3:5-6 (NLT2) 5 Trust in the LORD with all your heart; do not depend on your own understanding.6 Seek his will in all you do, and he will show you which path to take.
+Proverbs 3:5-6 (NLT2) Trust in the LORD with all your heart; do not depend on your own understanding.
+Seek his will in all you do, and he will show you which path to take.

-The world's situation may look bleak, but the important thing to remember is God is in control!
+The nation's situation may look bleak, but the important thing to remember is God is in control!
 He holds the world in the palm of His hand-that's how big our God is!

 Pray this: